DB2 INSERT Statement

 The columns returning by the SELECT statement should have the same structure of the table with INSERT.

-INSERT INTO table-name1 SELECT columns-list -- which will the table-name1 order FROM table-name2 WHERE condition
+INSERT INTO table-name1 SELECT columns-list FROM table-name2 WHERE condition

 How the INSERT statement used in the Program:

 Inserting of Data can be done in the program by using Host variables.